 The Group established a policy according to which internal mining engineers review proved and probable reserves annually.
 This policy does not change the Group's approach to the measurement of proved and probable reserves as of their acquisition dates as part of business combinations that involve independent mining engineers.
-The Group's proved and probable reserve estimates as of the reporting date were made by internal mining engineers and the majority of the assumptions underlying these estimates had been previously reviewed and verified by independent mining engineers.
+When circumstances and other factors warrant an additional analysis, the Group engages independent mining engineers to review its proven and probable reserves.
+The Group's proved and probable reserve estimates as of the reporting date were made by internal mining engineers and, the majority of the assumptions underlying these estimates have been reviewed and verified by independent mining engineers.

 The carrying values of the mineral licenses were reduced proportionate to the depletion of the respective mineral reserves at each deposit related to mining and production of reserves adjusted for the reserves re-measurement and purchase accounting effects.
-Reduction in carrying values of the mineral licenses is included in the amortisation charge proportional to the depletion for the period within the cost of sales in the consolidated statement of profit (loss) and other comprehensive income.
+Reduction in carrying values of the mineral licenses is included in the amortisation charge proportional to the depletion for the period within the cost of sales in the consolidated statement of profit or loss and other comprehensive income.
 No residual value is assumed in the mineral license valuation.